StefanJ20/Notes/Python_Notes/OAuth.md

 ]
 ```

-Now, we have to create credentials in provider console.
+# create credentials in provider console #

 For Google as an example:
     - Go to Google Cloud Console.